samDeopa/MountBlue_Assignments/outlook-react/README.md

-Below is an example of a README.md file for your MechaMail project:

----

 # MechaMail

 MechaMail is a simple email client built with React.
 It fetches emails from a mock API and lets you mark emails as read or favorite.
 The application persists your preferences in the browser's localStorage and offers a clean, responsive UI using Tailwind CSS.